AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-10-managing-complex-state-react-usereducer.md

 ---
 title: Managing Complex State in React with useReducer
-# title: Managing Paginated API State in React with useReducer
 description: React's useState hook works well for managing simple state.
 But once your component starts to grow, useReducer may be a better fit for managing state.
 categories: [react, design-patterns, typescript]
 keywords: [useReducer, react, complex state, managing state, state management]